National Democratic Alliance

-The National Democratic Alliance (NDA; ISO: Rāṣṭrīya Lokatāntrik Gaṭhabandhan) is an Indian big tent multi-party political alliance, led by the country's biggest political party, the Bharatiya Janata Party (BJP).
+The National Democratic Alliance (NDA) is an Indian multi-party political alliance, led by the country's biggest political party, the Bharatiya Janata Party (BJP).
 It was founded on 15 May 1998.
-It currently has a majority in both the Rajya Sabha and the Lok Sabha, and controls the Government of India as well as the governments of 19 out of 28 Indian states and 2 out of 3 Union territories with legislative assemblies.
+It currently has a majority in both the Rajya Sabha and the Lok Sabha, and controls the Government of India as well as the governments of 20 out of 28 Indian states and 2 out of 3 Union territories with legislative assemblies.

-Its first chairman was then Prime Minister of India Atal Bihari Vajpayee.
-L. K. Advani, the former Deputy Prime Minister, took over as chairman in 2004 and served until 2014, and Amit Shah has been the chairman since 2014.
-The coalition ruled from 1998 to 2004.
+Its first chairman was then Prime Minister of India, Atal Bihari Vajpayee, who served from 1998 until 2004.
+L. K. Advani, the former Deputy Prime Minister, took over as chairman in 2004 and served until 2014.
+Amit Shah has been the chairman since 2014.

+The NDA controlled a majority in the Indian Parliament from 1998 to 2004.
 The alliance returned to power in the 2014 general elections with a combined vote share of 38.5%.
-Its leader Narendra Modi was sworn in as Prime Minister of India on 26 May 2014.
-In the 2019 general election, the alliance further increased its tally to 353 seats with combined vote share of 45.43%.
-The alliance lost 60 seats in the 2024 general election, but retained enough to form a coalition government, a first in over 10 years.
-On 7 June 2024, Modi confirmed the support of 293 MPs to Droupadi Murmu, the President of India.
+BJP leader, Narendra Modi, was sworn in as Prime Minister of India on 26 May 2014, his party having won 282 of the 520 seats in the lower house.
+In the 2019 general election, the alliance further increased its tally to 353 seats with a combined vote share of 45.43%.
+The alliance lost 60 seats in the 2024 general election, but retained sufficient seats to form a coalition government.
+On 7 June 2024, Modi confirmed the support of 293 MPs to President Droupadi Murmu; he was then asked by her to form a government.
 This marked Modi's third term as Prime Minister and his first time heading a coalition government, with the Telugu Desam Party of Andhra Pradesh and Janata Dal (United) of Bihar emerging as two main allies.